Lab 0: Getting Started

 .py

 - Walkthrough: Organizing your Files: This section walks you through how to use your terminal to organize and navigate files for this course.
-Everyone should at least skim this section, as it has important information specific to this class, but if you are already comfortable navigating directory structures with a terminal much of this will feel familar.
+Everyone should read this section.

-- Required: Doing the Assignment: You must complete this section to get points for the assignment.
-Here you will practice the different types of problems you will be asked to do in lab, homework, and project assignments for this course.
-The main goal of this assignment is to give you practice using our software.
+- Required: Doing the Assignment: You must complete this section to get credit for the assignment.
+The main goal of this part is to give you practice using our software.

 - Appendix: Useful Python Command Line Options: These are commands that are useful in debugging your work, but not required to complete the lab.
-We include them because we imagine they're likely to be helpful to you throughout the course.
+We include them because they are likely to be helpful to you throughout the course.

 Setup